Charles McArther Emmanuel: Arrest and trial

 In October 2008, a jury convicted Emmanuel of 8 counts, including for torture, conspiracy to commit torture, and possession of a firearm while committing a violent crime.
 In January 2009, Judge Cecilia Altonaga sentenced Taylor to 97 years in prison.
 He planned to appeal his conviction.
 According to the Department of Justice, Taylor tortured victims with various means, including "burning victims with molten plastic, lit cigarettes, scalding water, candle wax and an iron; severely beating victims with firearms; cutting and stabbing victims; and shocking victims with an electric device."

 That same day, the World Organization for Human Rights USA filed a civil suit in the United States District Court for the Southern District of Florida on behalf of five of Taylor Jr.'s victims pursuant to the Alien Tort Statute and the Torture Victims Protection Act.
 The plaintiffs won by a default judgment on all counts.
 The civil trial to determine damages took place in late December 2009 and January 2010.

-As of 2009, Emmanuel was serving time in a federal prison in Florida.
+As of 2009, Emmanuel was incarcerated in a federal prison in Florida.
 As of 2019 he, under the name Roy M Belfast Jr. (Bureau of Prisons (BOP)#76556-004), is serving his sentence at the United States Penitentiary in Lee County, Virginia.
-His release date is May 8, 2090.
+His release date is June 18, 2090.